Cheapest States for Certified Alcohol and Drug Counselor in 2026

 Cost Tiers by State

-The following table categorizes states by cost tiers for CADC certification, based on general patterns observed in healthcare training costs:
+The following table categorizes states into cost tiers based on the general affordability of CADC certification:

 | Tier | Estimated Range | States |